szaghi/DEFY/src/abstraction_has_overhead/README.md

 ### Not completely demystified

-The tests provides seem to confirm the existence of relevant overhead in some circumstances:
+The tests provided seem to confirm the existence of relevant overhead in some circumstances:

 + for Intel Fortran compiler the tests reveal:
   + the abstract OOD type is 20% **slower** with respect the non abstract OOD when optimizations are enabled;